evkx/evkx.github.io/content/models/hyundai/ioniq_9/ioniq_9_awd_performance/chargingcurve.md

 The above charging curve is at **[optimum conditions](../../../../../technology/battery/charging/#temperature)**.
 However, cold or hot temperatures can significantly affect the curve.
 This curve also is based on starting charging on a low state of charge.
 Therefore, plugin in at a higher level can affect the curve positively or negatively.
 Read more about what affects charging speed in our [charging article.](../../../../../technology/battery/charging/)

-Hyundai Ioniq 9 AWD Performance have battery heating, making charging at an optimum battery temperature easier.
+Hyundai IONIQ 9 AWD Performance have battery heating, making charging at an optimum battery temperature easier.

 {{<evkxdisplayaddarticle />}}